Cash Games, Poker Basics, Poker Strategy, Tournaments

 Late Position Strategy

-As you move into late position at the table, you will start opening up your range significantly, adding a variety of suited hands, offsuit connectors, and more to your raising range.
+As you move into a late position at the table, you will start opening your range significantly, adding a variety of suited hands, offsuit connectors, and more to your raises.

 What’s even more, you will often be faced with early or middle position raises or limps when you are in LP, and you will have the ability to apply pressure, steal pots away with 3-bets, or call to see flops in position.